sifive/block-pio-sifive/README.md

 ```
 wake makeOnboardingDocument pioDUT
 ```
-The Onboarding document is a short test document which displays all the sections we've written so far.
+The command creates two files, `pioDUT.html` and `pioDut.adoc`, both in the directory `build/api-generator-sifive/pioDUT/documentation`.
-It is created in the directory `build/api-generator-sifive/pioDUT/documentation`.
+The .html file can be viewed directly in a web browser, and the .adoc file contains AsciiDoc which can be used for further processing, See the [AsciiDoctor PDF project](https://asciidoctor.org/docs/asciidoctor-pdf) for information on converting AsciiDoc to PDF.

-Note we haven't actually written anything about PIO yet.
+Note we have created a PIO Onboarding document, even though we haven't written anything about the PIO block.
-The Onboarding document includes placeholder sections which fill in the missing PIO sections.
+This initial Onboarding document includes placeholder sections which fill in the missing PIO sections.
-Consequently, we can create an Onboarding document at any time, even if we haven't written the documentation yet.
+We can create an Onboarding document at any time, even if we haven't written documentation yet.

-The next step replaces those placeholders with text specific to the Parallel I/O block.
+The next step replaces those placeholder sections with text specific to the Parallel I/O block.
 We will create three Jinja templates `Overview.jinja2`, `Programming.jinja2` and `HardwareInterface.jinja2`, all of which reside in the `docs/scribble/components/pio` directory.